wp-plugins/wp-events/readme.txt

 1. Once an event is saved you can manage them from Events > Manage.
 1. Make a donation.
 It’s well appreciated!

-For more instructions and additional information review the [detailed install instructions](http://meandmymac.net/plugins/events/#install).
+For more instructions and additional information review the [detailed install instructions](http://meandmymac.net/support/knowledgebase.php?category=4).
 Find out how to implement Events on pages, without a widget and many more options...

-For upgrading **ALWAYS ALWAYS** review the details on [the plugin page](http://meandmymac.net/plugins/events/#upgrade) !!!!!

 For help, go to the [support](http://meandmymac.net/support/) pages.